 USING BANANA PEELS IN THE GARDEN: IS BANANA PEEL FERTILIZER GOOD FOR PLANTS?

 We’re all about money-saving eco-friendly hacks here at HealthyGreenSavvy.
-Using food scraps like banana peels — something many folks toss in the trash (or better still, compost) — to benefit your garden is one of many ways to save money on gardening while cutting the waste your household produces.
+Using food scraps like banana peels — something many folks toss in the trash (or better, compost) — to benefit your garden is one of many ways to save money on gardening while cutting the waste your household produces.

 Lots of things most of us throw away have some terrific uses.
 Check out these 35 uses for orange peels, for example, or these 40 root to stem recipes using leaves, stalks, and seeds most people don’t realize are edible.

 You can also eat banana peels, actually, but that’s a subject for another post.
-Stay tuned — I’m hoping to publish that in a few months.
+Stay tuned — I’m hoping to publish that soon.
 Some people claim you can whiten your teeth with banana peels, while others use them as a home remedy for mosquito bites.
 We haven’t had much success with this last one, but let me know if you have!